Femtonics/FemtoAPI/docs/kb/api2/femtoapi-v2-0-home/femtoapi-2-0/the-femtoapi-command-reference/add-and-remove-channels.md

 ### Use in Matlab

-First, create a FemtoApiProcessing object as described  here(API2-A-1448161761).
+First, create a FemtoApiProcessing object as described  here ([Tutorial: using the FemtoAPI Matlab client](../the-femtoapi-matlab-client/tutorial-using-the-femtoapi-matlab-client.md)).
 The use is the same as described above,

 result = femtoapiObj.addChannel(mUnitHandle, channelName)